raejohnston/raejohnston/_posts/2023-02-21-ABC-of-UX-D-is-for-Don-Norman.md

 ---
-Layout: post
+layout: post
-Title: ABC of UX - D is for ‘Design of Everyday Things’
+title: ABC of UX
+subtitle: D is for ‘Design of Everyday Things’
 ---
  While the man himself has been the subject of online controversy recently, Don Norman’s book launched thousands of UX careers and is still relevant today.